chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d-flow-over-periodic-hills/3d-flow-over-periodic-hills.rst

       set pressure order = 1
     end

 For this example we simply consider Q1-Q1 elements.
 However, it can also be run using Q2-Q2 elements.
-In that case, it is important to remember to add the ``set qmapping all = true`` line after the velocity and pressure orders.

 Non-linear Solver
 ~~~~~~~~~~~~~~~~~